-- Congestion is forecasted in post-PIC scenario in both 138 kV and 240 kV systems of the Cluster Region. - The addition of in-flight and cluster projects would increase congestion on some transmission facilities and introduce new congestion risks in the Cluster Region.
+- Congestion is forecasted to occur in the post-PIC scenario, in the 138 kV system of the cluster region. - The addition of in-flight and cluster projects would increase congestion on some transmission facilities and introduce new congestion risks in the Cluster Region.